cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 would be incompatible with constant-time implementation.

 The hash\_to\_field function is also suitable for securely hashing to scalars.
-For example, when hashing to scalars for an elliptic curve group with order r, it suffices to instantiate hash\_to\_curve with target field GF(r).
+For example, when hashing to scalars for an elliptic curve (sub)group with prime order r, it suffices to instantiate hash\_to\_curve with target field GF(r).

 ## Security considerations {#hashtofield-sec}